chuv13/vinnymarquez/_posts/2020-05-13-we-founded-a-streaming-group-papi-gaming.markdown

 ## WHAT GAMES DO WE STREAM?
 {% include image_full.html imageurl="/assets/blog/posts/papi-gaming/new-world.jpg" title="New World" caption="" %}
-We originally planned on streaming Amazon's new and upcoming MMORPG, New World.
-However, due to delays introduced by human malware, the beta phase keeps getting pushed back.
-So to decided to play Call of Duty: Warzone, Dead by day light, and other games while waiting for our beta access.
+We originally planned on streaming Amazon's new and upcoming MMORPG, [New World](https://www.newworld.com/en-us).
+However, due to the delays introduced by human malware, the beta phase keeps getting pushed back.
+So we decided to play Call of Duty: Warzone, Dead by day light, and other games while waiting for our beta access.

 ## ROLES
 Currently, we have 2 active streamers: Ken & Rej.
 Ken streams 7pm-10pm weekdays, while Rej starts at 11pm and ends at 1am the next day.
-The rest take care of the content, regular posting, multimedia editing, growing the channel, basically evrythin we can to bootstrap the group.
+The rest take care of the content, regular posting, multimedia editing, and growing the channel's follower base; basically anything we can find that's helpful to the group.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/dmhkNZ0U3EU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 Here's a sample of one of our streams.